swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different implementations may use different formats for this field.

-Implementations MAY decide to ignore `ConfigureAccount`_ messages, whose ``signal_ts`` is too far in the past.
-If the implementation decides to process the message it MUST first verify whether the specified account already exists:
+Implementations MAY decide to ignore `ConfigureAccount`_ messages whose timestamps are too far in the past.
+If the implementation decides to process the message, it MUST first verify whether the specified account already exists:

 * *If the account does not exist*, implementations MUST attempt to